The SSL certificates are obtained, and renewed from Let's Encrypt

 About Rate Limits of Let's Encrypt

-- 5 certificates per domain (not sub-domain) per 7 days.
+- 50 certificates per registered domain per week

-to apply certificates for multiple sub-domains on a single domain.
-Let's
+If you want to use HTTPS for multiple sub-domains with a single certificate

-and is hard to automate.
-So in HTTPS-PORTAL we only deal with CN certificates.
+can require careful planning and is hard to automate.
+So in HTTPS-PORTAL we only

 HTTPS-PORTAL stores your certificates in a data volume and will not re-sign